Andre Debrie Interview 35mm Cine Camera

 Debrie ‘Le Parvo’ Cine Cameras

-The Debrie Le Parvo 35mm motion picture camera was developed in 1908 by Joseph Jules Debrie, and built by his son Andre Debrie.
-They set out to produce a more portable, compact and versatile camera than anything else on the market.
+André Debrie's Le Parvo 35mm motion picture camera was developed in 1908 by Joseph Jules Debrie and built by his son André Debrie.
+They set out to produce a more portable, compact, and versatile camera than anything else on the market.

-The Parvo line included several models and variations, this camera is the “Interview” model, Type D which was first released in 1918 and offered a lighter, less expensive option designed for amateurs and reporters, but it quickly became very popular among professionals due to the lower cost and weight.
+The Parvo line included several models and variations.
+This camera is the "Interview" model, Type D, which was first released in 1918 as a lighter, less expensive option designed for amateurs and reporters.
+It quickly became popular among professionals due to its lower cost and weight.

 Andre Debrie models.

-The Parvo line all used the same film magazines.
-The cameras held two internal 120m (400’) magazines which transported 35mm film from the load magazine, through the gate, to the take up magazine in a coaxial movement giving the operator almost 6 minutes of film when cranked at the standard 16 frames per second.
+All Parvo models used the same film magazine system.
+The cameras held two internal 120m (400') magazines which transported 35mm film from the load magazine, through the gate, to the take-up magazine in a coaxial movement—giving the operator almost six minutes of film when cranked at the standard 16 frames per second.

 Andre Debrie le Parvo- Film Loading

-New models were constantly released with improvements and additional features, which made the camera extremely popular, especially in Europe where the camera was manufactured well into the 1930s.
+New models were constantly released with improvements and additional features, making the camera extremely popular, especially in Europe, where it was manufactured well into the 1930s.

 The internal frame in all the Parvo camera is a unique design.